Ian Baker • May 1, 2025

 Resilient bars v's ReductoClips for ceiling soundproofing

-The ReductoClip system offers up to a 10dB improvement over resilient bars (another halving of the noise) and can't be damaged during the fitting, as with the resilient bars.
+The ReductoClip system offers up to a 10dB improvement over resilient bars (another halving of the noise) and can't be damaged during the fitting.

 Resilient bars soundproofing installation errors